 Approximately 90 days before McLean Day, an official public notice is published in local newspapers (usually in late January or early February) announcing that MCC is seeking candidates for the Governing Board.
-Candidate petition packets are usually available the last Monday in January.
-There are approximately 60 days between the date petition packets are available and the deadline for submitting completed petitions.
+Candidate Petition packets are usually available the last Monday in January.
+There are approximately 60 days between the date Candidate Petition packets are available and the deadline for submitting completed petitions.

 In addition to the official public notice, Call for Candidate ads are published in the local press beginning in January.
 MCC has election information on its website, in e-newsletters and on social media pages.
 All residents receive elections information in the winter/spring edition of MCC’s Program Guide.
 Candidates can also call MCC for information at 703-744-0123, TTY: 711.